aroberge/ideas/README.md

 Because it is fun.
-If this is not enough of a justification for you, have a look at [motivation](https://aroberge.github.io/ideas/docs/html/motivation.html) which contains a longer, and more serious answer.
+If this is not enough of a justification for you, have a look at [motivation](https://aroberge.github.io/ideas/docs/html/motivation.html) which contains a longer, and possibly more serious answer.

 > _Is it safe to use in production code?_